abinarystar/bubble/README.md

 If everything works well, you will see a log `Started BubbleApplication in ... seconds (process running for ...)`.

-Swagger UI is accessible from [http://localhost:8080/docs](http://localhost:8080/docs).
+Open [http://localhost:8080/docs](http://localhost:8080/docs) to access Swagger UI.

 To stop the application, press `ctrl+c`.

 ### Run with GraalVM